 What is a Seller Representation Agreement?

-A seller representation agreement, also known as a listing agreement, is an agreement between a seller and a brokerage firm, and it provides detailed information on the property being sold.
+A seller representation agreement, also known as a listing agreement, is an agreement between a seller of real estate and a brokerage firm that provides detailed information on the property being sold.
 It forms the foundation of negotiations between the seller and the buyer through an agent.
 It is used when drafting a sale agreement and mortgage application.
 The agent relies on the information contained in the seller representation agreement to respond to questions asked by prospective buyers.

 From the agent’s perspective, the seller’s representation forms the basis of the authority to represent the owner in the sale of the property.
 The agreement provides the start and end date of the contract, and the amount of compensation that the broker will receive, subject to certain terms and conditions of the contract.
 The agreement may also include the list price at which the seller is willing to sell the property, and the agent’s ability to work with other brokers and the compensation they will get if they manage to bring a serious buyer.